pmichaillat/unemployment/syllabus.md

 + Slides 4 + 5 – Detailed presentation of the early results, with tables & graphs
 + Slide 6 – Existing research hurdles & next steps

-Presentation slides must be written in LaTeX and compiled to a PDF.
-Slides should be submitted [to Ananyo by email](mailto:abrahma@ucsc.edu) before the presentation.
+Presentation slides must be [written in LaTeX](#latex-resources) and compiled to a PDF.
+Slides should be submitted [to Ananyo by email](mailto:abrahma@ucsc.edu) before noon on the day of the presentation.

 #### Presentation format: final results